The Best 5th Wheel for Full-Time Living

 You’ll Need a Bigger Tow Vehicle

 Generally speaking, 5th wheels tend to weigh more than smaller travel trailers.
-This means you’ll need a truck with a larger towing capacity in order to safely tow them from campground-to-campground.
+This means you’ll need a truck with a larger towing capacity to safely tow them from campground to campground.

 You Won’t Be Able to Store Anything In Your Truck Bed

-The design of 5th wheels means that they need to hook up to a very specific hitch.
+The design of a 5th wheel means they need to hook up to a very specific hitch.
 This hitch should be installed directly in the bed of your truck, rather than to the more traditional tow hitch below your rear bumper.

 They Are More Expensive

 Compared to travel trailers, most 5th wheels come with a higher price tag.
-And while this is generally because they offer more features and amenities than a standard travel trailer, you need to consider your ideal budget when selecting the best 5th wheel for full-time living.
+While this is generally because they offer more features and amenities than a standard travel trailer, you need to consider your ideal budget when selecting the best 5th wheel for full-time living.

 The Positives of a 5th Wheel